 TIP # 2- Don’t be afraid to ask questions and think outside the box when making a large purchase.
 They want to help you!

 So fast forward a few days, I arrive in Florence and head directly to the beautiful Gucci store to find the perfect shoes.
 With a few girlfriends in tow, I almost ran to the women’s shoe department and guess what.
 ZERO LUCK!
 They didn’t even have the classic pair in my size!
-I was SO hugely disappointed, I saw down in their beautiful chair and pouted.
+I was SO hugely disappointed, I sat down in their beautiful chair and pouted.
+(I mean….look at this chair..)

 TIP #3-The VAT tax charged in Europe in refundable if your purchase if over $150, in one store, in one day!
 Make sure you bring your passport with you when you shop for the bigger purchases, you can’t get the Tax Form without it!